IntersectMBO/formal-ledger-specifications/CONTRIBUTING.md

 ## Setup with emacs

-We use Agda version 2.6.3 and a patched version of the Agda Standard Library; this makes setup more difficult.
-You can install the correct version of Agda and the stdlib using `nix-env -iA agda -f .`, but this is a global install which you may not want if you also have other Agda projects.
+We use Agda version 2.6.4 and various dependencies.
+You can install the correct version of Agda and the dependencies using `nix-env -iA agda -f .`, but this is a global install which you may not want if you also have other Agda projects.

 To install Agda locally and use that install with emacs, you can do the following:

--  Build `agda` and `agda-mode` binaries by invoking the following: `nix-build -A agdaWithDeps -o ~/IOHK/ledger-agda`
+-  Build `agda` and `agda-mode` binaries by invoking the following: `nix-build -A agdaWithDeps -o ~/IOHK/ledger-agda`.
+You can replace `~/IOHK/ledger-agda` with whatever path you like, just make sure to replace it in `my/agda-versions` below as well.

    *Note*.
 You need not have built/installed Agda prior to invoking this `nix-build` command (though it's okay if you have).